wrmack/Get-tokens/Debugging setup.md

 Go to General - About - Certificate Trust Settings and enable trust for this certificate.

+Email the server's public key and in your app open it and install it as a profile.

 ## Handle challenges in your app
 In a desktop browser you will might have seen a message that a site is unsafe, asking for confirmation to proceed.
 Your app needs to handle this challenge.